 *Does not work with a WordPress Multi-site setup.

-In need of a speed boost and comfortable modifying your .htaccess file?
+Dislike caching plugins, need a speed boost and feel comfortable modifying your .htaccess file?

 Try this mod_expires remedy for some added juice: